eclipse-che/che-operator/README.md

 Then you can use in che-operator controller code new kubernetes api part.
 When code complited and your pr is ready you should generate new OLM bundle.

-### Using chectl to test che-operator

-To test che-operator changes you can use chectl: https://github.com/che-incubator/chectl chectl has got two installer types corresponding to che-operator: `operator` and `olm`.
-With `operator` installer chectl reuses copies of che-operator deployment and role(cluster role) yamls from folder `deploy`.
-With `olm` installer chectl uses catalog source index image with olm bundles from `deploy/olm-catalog`. chectl supports cluster platforms: "minikube", "minishift", "k8s", "openshift", "microk8s", "docker-desktop", "crc".

-### Test che-operator with chectl and `olm` installer
-todo

-### Test che-operator with chectl and cr patch file
-todo